nerevu/hdxscraper-acled/README.md

 ## Requirements

-ckanutils has been tested on the following configuration:
+hdxscraper-acled has been tested on the following configuration:

 - MacOS X 10.9.5
 - Python 2.7.10

-ckanutils requires the following in order to run properly:
+hdxscraper-acled requires the following in order to run properly:

 - [Python >= 2.7](http://www.python.org/download) (MacOS X comes with python preinstalled)